nkh/ftl/config/ftl/man/ftl.md

 The listing consists of a header and directory listing.

-The header consists of multiple elements, some depending on the current state:
+The header displays information depending on the current state:

 	- current directory, possibly truncated
 	- listing mode, directory/file